-To adjust the brightness of instrument panel lights, push the control switches located on the left side of the meter panel.
-Pushing the upper switch (A) will brighten the lights.
+To adjust the brightness of instrument panel lights, push the control switches.
+Pushing the upper switch (a) will brighten the lights.
 The lower switch (B) dims the lights.
 Repeatedly pushing the lower switch will turn the lights off.

 TURN SIGNAL SWITCH